-Art is an integral part of The Hebrew Home and can be found throughout all the public spaces both indoors and outside.
-A rarity in New York City, The Hebrew Home has a large sculpture garden that overlooks the Hudson River and includes works by such sculptors as Herbert Ferber, Menashe Kadishman, Joel Perlman and Reuben Nakian.
+Art is an integral part of The Hebrew Home and can be found throughout our public spaces both indoors and outside.
+A rarity in New York City, The Hebrew Home has a sculpture garden that overlooks the magnificent Hudson River and Palisades.
+It includes works by such sculptors as Herbert Ferber, Menashe Kadishman, Reuben Nakian, Marsha Pels, and Joel Perlman, among others.

 Get The Facts

 Art is an integral part of the Hebrew Home.
 Over 5,000 works of art are installed throughout the residential neighborhoods and public spaces for the enjoyment of residents, visitors and staff.
 The Derfner Judaica Museum maintains a collection of approximately 1,400 objects used in traditional Jewish ceremonies and rituals as well as Jewish Art.

 The Hebrew Home at Riverdale | 5901 Palisade Avenue | Riverdale, New York 10471